 Why the Lifecycle of a Startup Matters for ESOs

 Every startup moves through a predictable sequence of stages.
 The problems change.
 The resources needed change.
-The decisions that matter most change.
-But the sequence itself is consistent enough that it can be mapped, studied, and used as an operating framework.
+The decisions that matter most change, but the sequence itself is consistent enough that it can be mapped, studied, and used as an operating framework.

 This matters for entrepreneur support organizations because most ESO programs deliver the same resources to every founder regardless of stage.
 A founder still validating whether anyone wants their product sits in the same workshop as a founder preparing to raise a Series A. The content isn't wrong for either one.
 It's just wrong for one of them right now.